-It is easier to resolve complaints if made quickly and directly to the service area concerned, Staff will try to resolve the matter for you on the spot or if they cannot and further action is required they will let you know and pass this to our Customer Relations Team to take forward.
+It is easier to resolve complaints if made quickly and directly to the service area concerned, Staff will try to resolve the matter for you on the spot or if they cannot and further action is required they will let you know and pass this to our Citizen Relations Team to take forward.

 By phone: 01389 738273

 In Writing: West Dunbartonshire Council, Citizen Relations, 16 Church Street, Dumbarton, G82 1QL

 Please note by calling or completing the online form your complaint will reach us quickly.

 Stage 1 allows five working days or less to resolve your complaint, unless there are exceptional circumstances.

 Stage 2 deals with two types of complaint: those that have not have been resolved at Stage 1 and those that are complex and require a detailed investigation.

 If our investigation will take longer than 20 working days, the Citizen Relations Team will tell you and agree revised time limits, we will keep you updated on progress where possible.